GBKS/opendesign.guide/content/1-open-source.md

 ## What is Open Source?

-Open source is a fascinating concept that has revolutionized the way software is developed and distributed.
+[Open source](https://en.wikipedia.org/wiki/Open_source) is a fascinating concept that has revolutionized the way software is developed and distributed.
 At its core, open source refers to software whose source code – the underlying instructions that make the program work – is freely available for anyone to view, modify, and distribute.
 This approach stands in stark contrast to proprietary or "closed source" software, where the source code is kept secret and tightly controlled by its owners.

 But open source is more than just visible code.
 It's a philosophy that extends far beyond the realm of software development.
 The open source movement embodies principles of collaboration, transparency, and community-driven innovation.
 It's about fostering a culture where knowledge is shared freely and improvements are made collectively.

 Imagine a world where the blueprint for every piece of technology is available for all to see and improve upon.
 That's the essence of open source.
 It's like a global potluck dinner where everyone brings a dish to share, and together, we create a feast that's far more diverse and delicious than any one person could have made alone.

-## Key Principles of Open Source
+## Key Principles

 The open source philosophy is built on several fundamental principles that guide how these projects operate and grow.